Ask a Prepper

 Expose a slice of bread to the air, in a dark place and normal-high humidity, at 70 deg.
 F until a bluish-green mold develops.
 This process may last up to 7-14 days.

 The mold will start out gray, but as it develops will turn bright blue-green.
-Once it gets started, cut the bread up into pieces and put it in a sterilized flask.
+After the mold starts appearing, cut the bread up into pieces and put it in a sterilized flask.
 Incubate it in the flask for about a week in the same conditions.

-You can also make penicillin the same way out of the peel of citrus fruits, cantaloupe or salami.
+You can also make the penicillin the same way out of the peel of citrus fruits, cantaloupe or salami.
+In fact, Pfizer grew the fungus through citric acid and fermentation.

 2. Prepare the Solution to Separate the Penicillin Substance from the Fungus